 The Cochise College testing centers in Douglas and Sierra Vista proctor make-up exams for students in Cochise College courses.
 It is the student’s responsibility to schedule an appointment and to notify the instructor of the appointment date, time and location.
-Use the “Schedule an Appointment” button on the right side of this page to schedule a testing date and time on the Sierra Vista or Douglas campuses.
+Use the “Schedule an Appointment” button above to schedule a testing date and time on the Sierra Vista or Douglas campuses.

-MyMathLab exams for students enrolled in Cochise College online courses can be completed at the testing centers in Sierra Vista and Douglas.
+MyLabsPlus (MyMathLab) exams for students enrolled in Cochise College online courses can be completed at the testing centers in Sierra Vista and Douglas.
 Students are responsible for scheduling an appointment and for completing all exam prerequisites before testing.
-Students should be prepared to log in to their individual MyMathLab account at the scheduled appointment time.
+Students should be prepared to log in to their individual MyLabsPlus account at the scheduled appointment time.

 The Cochise College testing staff offers proctoring services for students of non-Cochise institutions when time and resources allow.
 Appointments are required and there is a fee for this service.
-Use the “Schedule an Appointment” button on the right side of this page to schedule a testing date and time on the Sierra Vista or Douglas campuses.
+Use the “Schedule an Appointment” button above to schedule a testing date and time on the Sierra Vista or Douglas campuses.

 Proctoring of Automotive Service Excellence (ASE®) exams is offered throughout the year during ASE administration months.
-ASE examinees must first register online with ASE and then use the “Schedule an Appointment” button on the right side of this page to schedule a testing date and time(s).
+ASE examinees must first register online with ASE and then use the “Schedule an Appointment” button above to schedule a testing date and time(s).
 You will need your ASE eligibility number and test code/name when scheduling.

 Typing tests, ETA, HESI, Myers-Briggs Type Indicator® Assessment, Strong Interest Inventory Assessment®, and various other exams are offered throughout the year.
-Please call for details or use the “Schedule an Appointment” button on the right side of this page to schedule a testing date and time.
+Please call for details or use the “Schedule an Appointment” button above to schedule a testing date and time